 Maryam Cosmetics to Launch in U.S. Market with Halal-Certified Luxury Lipstick Collection

-LOS ANGELES, CA, UNITED STATES, August 5, 2025 /EINPresswire.com/ -- Maryam Cosmetics is pleased to announce its official upcoming launch in the United States at the end of the summer.
+LOS ANGELES, CA, UNITED STATES, August 6, 2025 /EINPresswire.com/ -- Maryam Cosmetics is pleased to announce its official launch in the United States later this month.
 Founded by entrepreneur Nadiya Qureshi and backed by Sadar Capital, the company introduces a fresh, inclusive vision of halal luxury cosmetics to the American beauty industry — one rooted in faith, ethics, and uncompromising quality.

 The debut collection includes a limited-edition line of ten premium lipsticks, each meticulously crafted to meet halal certification standards.
 All formulations are free from alcohol, animal-derived ingredients, and other prohibited substances, while still delivering rich pigments, luxurious textures, and long-lasting performance.
 The product line is tailored for consumers seeking high-end cosmetics that align with their personal values, religious principles, and modern aesthetic preferences.